“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 “I... don’t plan to have anyone die here.”

 Varhi let out an exasperated and pained sigh at Sairek's reply. “...Seriously?
 Is that the best you can do, Prince?
-I didn’t plan to die either, you know.
-I had planned to come in, take a look at the village, then get back out in the same day...
-Hey, eyes up and look at me."
+I didn’t plan to die either, you know...
+What, you think your determintation is more powerful than mine, or something?
+Hey, eyes up and look at me.
+Stop looking away and answer honestly."

 Sairek reluctantly complied, glaring at Varhi with his emerald eyes.
 "Good.
 Now Prince, please take a nice, hard, long look at me...”
 Varhi retorted cynically, raising his arms—barely, as Cyial began to remove the dark blue leather armor off of his upper body.